savchenko/windows10/README.md

 1. Reboot

+## Check Hyper-V settings
-2. Check if Hyper-V scheduler needs an adjustment to mitigate CVE-2018-3646.
+2. While this should be not necessary on builds after 1809, check if Hyper-V scheduler needs an adjustment to mitigate CVE-2018-3646.
    1. Read [Windows guidance to protect against speculative execution side-channel vulnerabilities](https://support.microsoft.com/en-au/help/4457951/windows-guidance-to-protect-against-speculative-execution-side-channel)
    2. Determine current scheduler:
    ```powershell
    Get-WinEvent -FilterHashTable @{ProviderName="Microsoft-Windows-Hyper-V-Hypervisor"; ID=2} | select -Last 1
    ```
    4. If the command above has returned 0x4, execute from elevated shell and reboot: `bcdedit /set hypervisorschedulertype core`.
-   5. Later, you will need to configure each VM so it takes advantage of the Core scheduler by setting its hardware thread-count-per-core to two:
+   5. Later, you will need to configure each VM so it takes advantage of the Core scheduler **by setting its hardware thread-count-per-core to two**:
    ```powershell
    Set-VMProcessor -VMName <VMName> -HwThreadCountPerCore 2
    ```